sharmaeklavya2/cpigjs/readme.md

 ## How to Run with node

+Install [Graphviz](https://graphviz.org/documentation/) and ensure that the `dot` command is available on your command line.

 To return all implications for additive valuations over goods when agents have equal entitlements (including open problems), and save the output to `goods.pdf`, run